amirkibbar/plum-sample/README.md

 # Running the sample

-Start Consul on the localhost using http port 8500 and DNS port 8600, then:

 ```

-    $ gradlew run
+    $ gradlew startConsul run
 ```

+No need to install Consul on your box - the [gradle-consul-plugin](https://github.com/amirkibbar/red-apple) does that for you.

-Access the Consul UI at http://localhost:8500/ui and expect to see the PlumSample service registered:
+Access the Consul UI at [http://localhost:8501/ui](http://localhost:8501/ui) and expect to see the PlumSample service registered:

 ![PlumSample service in Consul](https://raw.githubusercontent.com/amirkibbar/plum-sample/master/src/site/resources/registered-service.png)